 The General Aviation Safety Committee was formed as a result of a meeting of the Conference of General Aviation Organisations held on 4th September 1964, under the Chairmanship of the late Air Chief Marshal, the Earl of Bandon GBE, CB, CVO, DSO.
 The Committee was accepted for registration by the Charity Commission in 1965 and, upon adoption of a revised Constitution in March 1994, became the General Aviation Safety Council (GASCo).
-More recently GASCo has been restructured as a non-profit making Charitable Limited Company whose sole aim is to save lives in general aviation.
-It has no legislative powers and, therefore, has to rely on persuasion and education as the means of achieving its aim.
+More recently GASCo has been restructured as a non-profit making Charitable Limited Company.
+It has no legislative powers and, therefore, has to rely on persuasion and education in meeting its objectives.

 The Council's definition of "general aviation" includes all UK civil flying other than operations by scheduled airlines and test, development and experimental flying.
 In other words, it consists of all private and business aviation, including executive or corporate operations, flying and gliding club and group activity, and commercial operations by small aircraft such as air taxi, agricultural work and flying training.
-At the time of writing there are approximately 14,000 powered aircraft of various kinds in UK general aviation, including microlight aircraft and helicopters, 1,600 balloons, over 2,000 sailplanes and approximately 4,500 hang-gliders.
+There are approximately 14,000 powered aircraft of various kinds in UK general aviation, including microlight aircraft and helicopters, 1,600 balloons, over 2,000 sailplanes and approximately 4,500 hang-gliders.
 In addition there are 4,500 regular parachutists.

 Although the GASCo Constitution was revised in March 1994 in order to meet the requirements of the Charity Commission the Terms of Reference laid down by the Conference of General Aviation Organisations for the GASCo remain as valid today as in 1964 and are as follows:-

-The Council meets every quarter, traditionally the subject of discussion has been recent accidents and incidents in order to try to decide on the action to be taken to reduce the possibility of a recurrence.
-The effect of proposed legislation, airspace changes etc are also discussed.
+The Council meets three times a year, traditionally the subject of discussion has been recent accidents and incidents in order to try to decide on the action to be taken to reduce the possibility of a recurrence.
+The effect of proposed legislation, airspace changes and the like are also discussed.
 The philosophy underlying all these activities is that a real and lasting improvement in general aviation flight safety can only be brought about through education and understanding, i.e. "Safety Through Knowledge".

-The Council seeks to ensure that the needs of general aviation in respect of safety fully considerd in relation to the other aspects of the aviation community.
-The Council is represented at meetings of the General Aviation Strategic Forum (GASF), the General Aviation Safety Partnership (GASP), the General Aviation Consultative Committee (GACC), the Airspace & Safety Initiative Communication & Education Programme (ACEP), the National Air Traffic Management Advisory Committee (NATMAC) the airlines' UK Flight Safety Committee (UKFSC), the Small Helicopter Safety Group (SHSG) and it is also a core member of the European General Aviation Safety Team (EGAST) which is part of the EASA Strategic Safety Initiative.
+The Council seeks to ensure that the needs of general aviation in respect of safety are fully considered in relation to the other aspects of the aviation community.
+The Council is represented at regular meetings of the General Aviation Strategic Forum (GASF), the General Aviation Safety Partnership (GASP), the General Aviation Consultative Committee (GACC), the Airspace & Safety Initiative Communication & Education Programme (ACEP), the National Air Traffic Management Advisory Committee (NATMAC), the airlines' UK Flight Safety Committee (UKFSC), the Small Helicopter Safety Group (SHSG) and it is also a core member of the European General Aviation Safety Team (EGAST) which is part of the EASA Strategic Safety Initiative.